noir-lang/docs/docs/getting_started/nargo/01_commands.md

 # Commands

+## `nargo check`

+Generate the `Prover.toml` and `Verifier.toml` files for specifying prover and verifier in/output values of the Noir program respectively.

+## `nargo codegen-verifier`

+Generate a Solidity verifier smart contract for the program.

-## `nargo help [subcommand]`
+## `nargo compile <circuit_name>`

-Prints the list of available commands or specific information of a subcommand.
+Compile the program into a JSON build artifact file containing the ACIR representation and the ABI of the circuit.
+This build artifact can then be used to generate and verify proofs.

 _Arguments_

-- `<subcommand>` - The subcommand whose help message to display
+- `<circuit_name>` - The name of the circuit file

 ## `nargo new <package_name> [path]`